 The CCC records aren’t indexed and few are microfilmed.
 This National Archives blog post has excellent information on CCC worker research at the archives, as does the finding aid Preliminary Inventory of the Records of the Civilian Conservation Corps by Douglas Helms.

 Some of the camps had newspapers.
-You can use the Center for Research Libraries online catalog of newspaper holdings (scroll down on the page) to search for titles relevant to your ancestors' service.
+You can use the Center for Research Libraries online catalog of newspaper holdings (scroll down on the page) to search for titles relevant to your ancestors’ service.
+Virginia camp newspapers are being added to the Library of Virginia’s Virginia Chronicle website.